wanglab-georgetown/R2Jupyter/README.md

 1. Open a new terminal

-2. Create new conda environment (*Optional:*) You can create a new conda environment:
+2. Create new conda environment (*Optional*): You can create a new conda environment:

 `conda create -n rkernel`